Bereavement in Judaism: Mourners

 In Judaism, the principal mourners are the first-degree relatives: parent, child, sibling, and spouse.
-There are some customs that are unique to an individual mourning a parent.
+There are some customs that are specific to an individual mourning a parent.

-Halachot concerning mourning do not apply to those under thirteen years of age, nor do they apply when the deceased is aged 30 days or less.
+Religious laws concerning mourning do not apply to those under thirteen years of age, nor do they apply when the deceased is aged 30 days or less.

 Upon receiving news of the death

 Upon receiving the news of the death, the following blessing is recited: